suntar/tcl-device_role/Readme.md

 and capabilities.

-DeviceRole library can autodetect device model and use a driver with some standard commands.
+DeviceRole library can autodetect device model and use a driver with some standard interface.
 Client only knows, that the role of device "mult0" is a "voltmeter", and thus it has a get_volt command.

 Usage: